lorenzoeusepi77/kubernetes/README.md

-# kubernetes
+# Kubernetes 1.6.4

 Ansible playbook to create a Kubernetes cluster latest release 1.6.4 using "kubeadm" on system(CentOS-7.x).
 - Ansible version is 2.3.0.0
 - Git Hub Version 2.7.4

 There are 5 roles defined in this ansible playbook.

-Ansible Role Description:
+Role Description:
 "pre" with base configuration for "all hosts":
   - Create and insert all entry on file "hosts" for all Server (If you don't have a DNS Server for hostname resolution)
   - Disable "SELinux"